Bronzila/TrackYourFit_docs/SW-Documentation/SAD.md

 ## 2. Architectural Representation
 TrackYourFit uses the MVC-Pattern for its architecture design.
 Sadly, ASP.NET Core doesn't provide a good looking overview, so we stuck with a self created.
 As shown here (don't mind the german):
 ![MVC-Pattern](./MVC-Pattern.png)

 ## 3. Architectural Goals and Constraints
-We decided to use ASP.NET Core for the webapplication and Xamarin for the mobile app.
+We decided to use ASP.NET Core for the webapplication.
-Both components are coupled by the Rest-API.

 ## 4. Use-Case View
 ![Use-Case-Diagram](../Projectmanagement/UseCaseDiagram.jpg)